miugel/algorithms-sprint-challenge/short_answer/algorithms_answers.md

 a) The time complexity is O(n) because the loop will run a linear number of times in relation to the input.

-b) The time complexity is O(n^2) because there is a loop nested inside of another loop.
+b) The time complexity is O(n log n) because there is a loop nested inside of another loop.
+J is being squared.

 c) The time complexity is O(n) because the recursive function will run a linear number of times in relation to the input.